Groups & Factions

 • Its direct predecessor, Militant, practised entryism into the Labour Party and famously controlled Liverpool council in the 80s.

-• When Militant was expelled from the Labour Party in 1991, it became Militant Labour, and then the Socialist Party in 1997.
+• When Militant was expelled from the Labour Party in 1991, it formed as Militant Labour, and then the Socialist Party in 1997.

 • Its electoral project, Trade Union & Socialist Coalition, launched in 2010, was once an actual federal coalition of groups and had affiliation from the National Union of Rail, Maritime and Transport Workers (RMT).
 This is no longer the case.